ZachWatkins/zachwatkins.github.io/articles/comparing-wordpress-and-vitepress-for-developer-blogs/index.md

 date: 2024-1-17
 ---

 Developers have many options when creating their own website.
-I always recommend WordPress for organizations and businesses, but I've decided to use a static site generator for zacharywatkins.com.
-I'll explain the tradeoffs and why I chose VitePress.
+I always recommend WordPress for organizations and businesses, but I decided to move my personal website to a static site generator called VitePress.
+I'll explain the tradeoffs.

 ---

 [[toc]]

-This year I decided to move my personal website from WordPress to VitePress.
-I wanted a better writing experience for developer content and a better developer experience for creating a custom theme.
-I also wanted to see how much time it would actually save me to do a developer blog this way.
-I've noticed several differences between them that I felt were worth writing about.
+This year I want to start writing more for my personal website, and I'm pretty sure that it will be easier and faster if I can use my code editor to write articles.
+I also wanted to see how much time it would actually save me to build a custom theme this way.
+I've noticed several differences between WordPress and VitePress that I felt were worth writing about.

 **_I'm not trying to convince anyone to use one framework over the other.
 I'm just sharing my experience and opinions.
 I'm also leaving plenty of opinions out and I may update this article later._**